 Interested to begin a career in DevOps?
 Enroll now for the DevOps Certification Course.
 Click to check out the course curriculum.

-Now that you know how to run and deploy a containerized application using Docker, it is time to look at an example of a fully automated containerized application in a future article.
-In the meantime, to advance your understanding and practical experience of DevOps tools, consider the Post Graduate Program in DevOps.
+Now that you know how to use Docker to run and deploy a containerized application, it is time to look at an example of a fully automated containerized application in a future article.
+In the meantime, to advance your understanding and practical experience of DevOps tools and the benefits of Docker, consider the Post Graduate Program in DevOps.
 This is a comprehensive certification program offered in partnership with Caltech CTME.